hubot-js/gear-jenkins/README.md

 If you use the Jenkins authentication, you need to find your access token.
 It can be obtained from `yourJenkinsUrl/me/configure`.
 See more details [here](https://wiki.jenkins-ci.org/display/JENKINS/Authenticating+scripted+clients).
 In this case your authorization link should be in this format: `http://your_user:your_token@your_jenkins_url`

-### CSRF Protection

-If you use the Jenkins secure option ["Prevent Cross Site Request Forgery exploits"](https://wiki.jenkins-ci.org/display/JENKINS/Remote+access+API) you should inform this to the hubot.js.
-By default this configuration is false.

 ## Usage

 When hubot.js starts you can call Jenkins of jobs writing the following sentence.
 Replace "my-deploy" with the name of your job.